Stephen Decatur: Burning of USS Philadelphia

 While Intrepid was under fire from the Tripolitans who were now gathering along the shore and in small boats, the larger Syren was nearby providing covering fire at the Tripolitan shore batteries and gunboats.
 Decatur and his men left the burning vessel in Tripoli's harbor and set sail for the open sea, barely escaping in the confusion.
 With the cover of night helping to obscure the enemy gunfire, Intrepid and Syren made their way back to Syracuse, arriving February 18.
-After learning of Decatur's daring capture and destruction of Philadelphia without suffering a single fatality, British Vice Admiral Lord Horatio Nelson, who at the time was blockading the French port at Toulon, is said to have stated it was "the most bold and daring act of the Age."
-Decatur's daring and successful burning of Philadelphia made him an immediate national hero in the US.
+After learning of Decatur's detachment's daring capture and destruction of Philadelphia without suffering a single fatality, British Vice Admiral Lord Horatio Nelson, who at the time was blockading the French port at Toulon, is said to have stated it was "the most bold and daring act of the Age."
+Decatur's exploit made him an immediate national hero in the US.
 Appreciation for the efforts of Preble and Decatur was not limited to their peers and countrymen.
 At Naples, Decatur was praised and dubbed "Terror of the Foe" by the local media.
 Upon hearing the news of their victory in Tripoli, Pope Pius VII publicly declared that "the United States, though in their infancy, had done more to humble and humiliate the anti-Christian barbarians on the African coast in one night than all the European states had done for a long period of time."
 Upon his return to Syracuse, Decatur resumed command of Enterprise.